-Warehouses and data centers are the two subsectors most likely to benefit in the short term once Intel goes live in 2025.
-Data centers as a logical offshoot of Columbus’s homegrown chip development and warehouses to store goods locally (sidestepping supply chain distribution challenges) that today’s increasingly online shopper demands.
+Industrial warehouses and data centers are the two subsectors most likely to benefit in the short term once Intel goes live in 2025.
+Data centers are a logical offshoot of Columbus’s homegrown chip development and warehouses to store goods locally (sidestepping supply chain distribution challenges) that today’s increasingly online shoppers demand.

 Supercharging the local computer industry will profoundly affect Columbus’ digital-centric economy, including:

 - electric vehicles;

 In Columbus and throughout Central Ohio, the availability of commercial and, specifically, industrial land for sale is a significant driver.
 But it’s more than that.
 The region also benefits from a dependable and unregulated energy infrastructure and the low likelihood of natural disasters, helping keep the power on.
 And it’s not just available land to buy from which to build power plants, wind turbines, and the like.
 Last month, the Ohio Power Siting Board authorized the construction of another wind farm in Paulding County.
 Why?
 Ohio land for sale remains relatively affordable and less prone to environmental extremes like West Coast “atmospheric rivers,” East Coast nor’easters, and Gulf Coast hurricanes.